Skip to main content

 The exported template file can then be:

-• Sent to administrators to be added to the organization’s template repository
+• Sent to administrators to be added to the organisation’s template repository

-• Used as a backup or starting point for future models
+• Used as a local backup or starting point for future models

-Note: The export removes any organization-specific information (like repository paths) and generates new unique identifiers, making it suitable for use as a reusable template.
+Note: The export removes any organisation-specific information (such as repository paths) and generates new unique identifiers, making it suitable for use as a reusable template.

 Managing Templates (Administrators)

-Users with push or admin permissions on the template repository (GITHUB_CONTENT_REPO) are considered administrators and can manage the organization’s shared template gallery.
+Users with push or admin permissions on the template repository (GITHUB_CONTENT_REPO) are considered administrators and can manage the organisation’s shared template gallery.

 Administrators will see a cog icon in the navigation bar.
-Clicking the cog reveals a dropdown menu with a Manage Templates button, which directs to manage templates page that allows to perform crud operations on templates.
+Clicking the cog reveals a dropdown menu with a Manage Templates option, which takes you to the Manage Templates page where you can add, edit, and delete templates.

 For information on configuring the template repository, see the GitHub configuration guide.